 - 1 teaspoon Balsamic vinegar

 - 1 tablespoon of chopped Parsley

 - Place the chicken tenderloins between two sheets of parchment paper and pound them thin.
 This makes them easier to eat and even more tender.
-Do not over-pound them and make them extra light.

 - Using half of the spice mixture, season the tenderloins on both sides.